DASCH: Digital Access to a Sky Century @ Harvard

 Release Photometry

-An overview of plate processing and image magnitude calibration appears on the DASCH Photometry Results page.
+An overview of plate processing and image magnitude calibration appears on the DASCH Pipeline Overview page.
 For each plate, the pipeline generates three sets of magnitude measurements, one for each of three calibration catalogs.
 The ATLAS All-Sky Stellar Reference Catalog uses Pan-STARRS DR1 supplemented with other catalogs to give the best photometric accuracy in SDSS g and r to 19th magnitude over the entire sky.
 The AAVSO Photometry All-Sky Survey (APASS) Release 8 Catalog uses Johnson B and V magnitudes which better match the unfiltered photographic blue of most of the plates.
 The GSC2.3.2 catalog provides the broadest magnitude coverage in Johnson B and V but with limited accuracy.
 A fourth catalog, the Kepler Input Catalog (KIC) using SDSS g and r, is no longer actively used in the DASCH project because of its limited sky coverage.

 Magnitude Counts Per Year